Leverian collection: Disposal of the collection

 Parkinson also tried to sell the contents at various times.
 One attempt, a proposed purchase by the government, was wrecked by the adverse opinion of Sir Joseph Banks.
 In the end, for financial reasons, Parkinson sold the collection in lots by auction in 1806.
 Among the buyers were Edward Donovan, Edward Stanley, 13th Earl of Derby, and William Bullock; many items went to other museums, including the Imperial Museum of Vienna.

 The contents of the museum are well recorded, from a catalogue of the museum created in 1784, and the sale catalogue in 1806, with a contemporary series of watercolours of its contents by Sarah Stone.
 There are also sale catalogue annotations allowing, for example, the counting of 37 lots bought by Alexander Macleay.
 The Royal College of Surgeons bought 79 lots, and notes by William Clift survive.
 Purchases from the sale founded the collection of Richard Cuming.
 In all 7,879 lots were sold over 65 days.

 Surviving specimens and objects

-The specimens purchased by Edward Stanley, 13th Earl of Derby were bequeathed to the people of Liverpool upon his death in 1851 and were part of the founding collection of what is now World Museum, National Museums Liverpool.
+The specimens purchased by Edward Stanley, 13th Earl of Derby, were bequeathed to the people of Liverpool upon his death in 1851 and were part of the founding collection of what is now World Museum, National Museums Liverpool.

 Stanley bought approximately 117 mounted birds, representing some 96 species, at the auction in 1806.
 82 specimens still survived in 1812, 74 in 1823, and at least 29 in 1850.
-Among the present collections of World Museum are 25 study skins (relaxed mounts) of 22 species recognized as having originated from the Leverian Sale.
-Nine are recognized as having been collected during the second voyage of James Cook and third voyage of James Cook.
+Among the present collections of World Museum are 25 study skins (relaxed mounts) of 22 species recognised as having originated from the Leverian Sale.
+Nine are recognised as having been collected during the second voyage of James Cook and third voyage of James Cook.